SouthernMethodistUniversity/access/sections/async.md

 Questions
 * These reading get at issues raised throughout this Instiitue
-* How much respinsibility do tese researhcers have for the outcome of thier research?
-Or for the ways inwhich thier dataste are used?
+* How much responsibility do these researchers have for the outcome of thier research?
+Or for the ways in which thier datasets are used?
-* * Do these raise new quesitons for you about the datastes you are thinking about creating?
+* * Do these raise new quesitons for you about the datasets you are thinking about creating?
-* * Do these raise new quesitons for you about the datastes you are thinking about using?
+* * Do these raise new quesitons for you about the datasets you are thinking about using?

 [<<< Previous](accessibility.md) | [Next >>>](continue.md)